 Aghanjar Mahadev Temple

 Aghanjar Mahadev Temple is a delightful sanctuary close to Dharmashala, which is situated at Khaniyara town.
 Encompassed by mountains and woods, the spot draws in a lot of vacationers excessively separated from the explorers.
 It is accepted that Arjuna, one among the Pandava siblings of Mahabharata was once on his approach to Kailash Mountains and Lord Shiva appeared to him at the spot of Aghanjar Mahadev Temple and favored him to have triumphed over the Kauravas.
-Aghanjar Mahadev Temple is around 5 km from Dharamshala at the lower regions of Dhauladhar.
+Aghanjar Mahadev Temple is around 5 km from Dharamshala in the lower regions of Dhauladhar.

 The development of this Shiva Temple is extremely interesting and goes well with the celebrated beautiful excellence of the spot.
 There is a little cascade additionally behind the sanctuary with water streaming persistently around the sanctuary.
 This sanctuary is evaluated to be around 500 years of age.
 The cool wind, harmony, and quietness around the sanctuary give a glorious mood to the enthusiasts here.
 Another significant fascination close to the sanctuary is the Norbulingka Monastery at Sidhpur.